 What is Hair Removal?

-♥Keep in mind that laser treatments tends to dry the skin out a bit and also make the skin slightly more sensitive to UV rays.
+♥Keep in mind that laser treatments tends to dry the skin out and make it slightly more sensitive to UV rays.
 For this reason, please make sure to follow the guidelines listed below:

-ALWAYS use sunblock!
-Even on a rainy, cloudy day, UV rays still come through the sun protection to prevent new ones from forming.
+- ALWAYS use sunblock!
+Even on a rainy, cloudy day, UV rays still penetrate through cloud cover.

 The best thing to do after a treatment is to use common sense and baby the skin a little.
 There are several things you should avoid immediately after an IPL treatment.
 They are:

 - Do not swim in chlorinated pools or hot tubs for 2 days (the day of treatment and the day after) following the procedure.

 - Do not use any masks at home for one week.

 - Do not get any professional facials for 14 days.